 - I am not sure I would spend the money, long airline flight, and endure the time change to go to Hawaii with young kids.
 If you just want a beach and pool there are lots of awesome places to go that are cheaper and closer.
 For me, Hawaii is for exploring, but if you have the money and patience it is a beautiful place to be regardless of age.

 You MUST get the Maui Guidebook.
 We used it religiously.
-There are plenty of places on the island without cell reception and we relied on the directions and tips daily.
+There are plenty of places on the island without cell reception (especially road to Hana) and we relied on the directions and tips daily.
 It also helped with food suggestions and parking.
 Worth every penny!

 Water shoes would be very helpful.
 Most hikes are wet, muddy or both.
 Try these.